 🔪How to make

-Once your they have softened, drain and rinse with cold water.
-Using your hands, gentle squeeze out excess moisture.
+Soak soya chunks in hot water for around 10 minutes to rehydrate them.
+Once they have softened, drain and rinse with cold water.
+Then, gently squeeze out excess water using your hands.

 Heat up a tablespoon or so of neutral oil in a non-stick pan or cast-iron skillet.
 Once pan is heated, add in onion and saute for 3-4 minutes until translucent.
-Next, add in garlic and saute for another minute.

 Now, add in tomato puree, water, garam masala, chili powder and coriander powder.
 Bring mixture to a boil, then lower heat to a gentle simmer.
 Let it simmer, covered for about 10 minutes.